thegetty/quire-docs/content/docs-v1/collection-catalogues.md

 ## Create Object Pages

 Like all other pages in your publication, object pages are created as `.md` files in your `content` directory.
 To create an object entry page, add `layout: entry` and either the object data or the `id` that corresponds with your `objects.yaml` file to the page YAML.
+Make sure whichever option you choose is consistent across all object entries.

 **Object data in page YAML:**